buddhi1980/mandelbulber2/README.md

 ## Universal Idea

-In short, Mandelbulber generates three-dimensional fractals.
+Mandelbulber is a program that generates three-dimensional fractals.

 Explore trigonometric, hyper-complex, Mandelbox, IFS, and many other 3D fractals.